wp-plugins/asi-taxi-booking/readme.txt

 Stable tag: trunk

 Tags: Taxi Booking, taxi fare calculator, taxi fare, Booking ASI Taxi Booking is a basic booking plugin to allow companies to give an option to their customers to make a current or advance booking.
-The booking details will be emailed to the company admin, upon which the admin can take an action.

 == Description ==